YOU HAVE DIED TO SIN (Part 1)

 4 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.

 Colossians 3:1-3 – NKJV

 1 If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.

 2 Set your mind on things above, not on things on the earth.

-Your victory over sin depends on you knowing, understanding and believing the truth that your former sinful and corrupt self (the old man) had been crucified with Christ on the cross, and you are now a new creation, a new self, a new man in Christ.
+Your daily victory over sin depends on you knowing, believing, internalizing, and walking in the truth that your former sinful and corrupt self (the old man) had been crucified and buried with Christ, and you are now a new creation, a new self, a new man in Christ.

-The death of your old self was not gradual, progressive, or incomplete.
+The death of your old self was not a gradual, progressive, or incomplete death.
 Rather, it was a ONCE FOR ALL, TOTAL, COMPLETE and PERFECT DEATH.

 This truth is the primary key to a victorious life in Christ!